sirech/talk-concourse-jsonnet-parametrized-pipelines/presentation.md

 ???

 Here is a rough agenda.
+I want to give you some context and then go over the phases that we ourselves went in this project.
+And finish with some results.

 ---